appscode/blog/content/post/kubedb-v2022.05.24/index.md

 ## Redis

 We have redesigned the KubeDB Redis operator.
 We have distributed responsibility across different components so that there is no single point of failure.
 The primary task of the KubeDB Redis operator is to provision the cluster according to the provided configuration.
 After the KubeDB Redis operator successfully provisions the cluster, it no longer depends on the operator.
 The pods of the cluster can rejoin the cluster by themselves in case of node failure or network issues.
-We have fixed some minor bugs in KubeDB Redis Operator.
+We also fixed some minor bugs in KubeDB Redis Operator.

 ## MariaDB